The Art of Gathering by Priya Parker – Notes from a Community Book Club & Resources

 Incorporating the Dark Theme in Gatherings

 What does the group avoid?
 What are the risks to help it to face it?
 Is the gift worth the risk?
 Our work as community managers affects how we design spaces for our communities and clients.
-If the activity you design – such as bring and Q&A on a hidden/forbidden object from your home – serves the purpose.
+If the activity you design – such as bringing and Q&A on a hidden/forbidden object from your home – serves the purpose.

 Use dialogue to explore that space.
-Use languages, songs, metaphors.
+Use languages, songs, and metaphors.
 Find meanings through conversations as a host and with people.

 Assisting Better the Ending of a Gathering

 Open and close properly.
 Opening: give context and what’s ok here.
 Closing: close the world you’ve created together.
 Closing is the moment for meaning-making.
-What did inspire/learn you here?
+What did inspire/learned you here?
 On Zoom, nudge people to use the chat to make the meaning of their gathering.